DewduSendanayake/DewduSendanayake/README.md

 - Current Focus 🔭: Advancing my expertise in machine learning, big data systems, and AI-powered applications.
 Passionate about using data to drive innovation and create meaningful impact in real-world settings.

-- Education 🎓: 3rd year undergraduate consistently on the Dean's List, committed to academic excellence and lifelong learning.
+- Education 🎓: Final year undergraduate consistently on the Dean's List, committed to academic excellence and lifelong learning.

 - Learning 🌱: Continuously upskilling in areas like cloud computing, data engineering, optimization methods, and ethical AI to stay ahead in a rapidly evolving tech landscape.